gradle/gradle/design-docs/managed-component-model.md

 - All registered `LanguageSourceSet` types are available to be added.
 - Need some convention for source directory locations.
 Possibly add a `baseDir` property to `FunctionalSourceSet` and default source directories to `$baseDir/$sourceSet.name`
 - Out-of-scope: Instances are visible in top level `sources` container.
+- Currently `FunctionalSourceSet` pushes instances into `sources` container.
+Should change this to work the same way as binaries, where the owner of the binary has no knowledge of where its elements end up being referenced.

 ### Implementation